Home states of agricultural commodity traders: Unwillingness to regulate

 First and foremost, competition policies are primarily designed to protect consumers.
 Their aim is to enhance “consumer welfare,” which is served by avoiding price increases and a decline in quality or choice of products.
 Competition policies largely disregard the welfare of producers and leave them unprotected from potential abuse of market power and power concentrations.
 Moreover, competition policies are largely national in nature.
 This narrow scope effectively means that potentially negative implications occurring outside of a national market at the production stage are largely dismissed.
 Moreover, apart from the EU-level, there is no regional or supranational authority to address and regulate concentration or abuse of market power.
 Cooperation between national competition authorities is often considered insufficient.
 This is a severe shortcoming in the face of the transnationality of agro-food corporations and the global scope of value chains, not to mention the scope of the challenges at hand.

 These deficiencies are currently recognized in academia and civil society, among competition authorities and by the European Commission and Parliament.
-However, this is not the case in Switzerland where competition policies rarely consider questions of social and ecological sustainability when assessing potentially negative effects of market concentration or abuse of power.
+There is no such discourse in Switzerland, despite the obvious necessity.
+Swiss competition policies rarely consider questions of social and ecological sustainability when assessing potentially negative effects of market concentration or abuse of power.
 Switzerland’s view is skewed towards consumer protection only and its primary focus on the Swiss market makes this blind spot even more apparent.

 Root causes: Power imbalance along global value chains